 People want to do more faster and are always on the lookout for tools, technology, or tips to help them get more done.
 Productivity tips are the bread and butter of many online blogs.

-If I told you I could make your days longer and you’d be able to finish more work, make more calls, etc., you’d be interested, right?
+If we told you we could make your days longer and you’d be able to finish more work, make more calls, etc., you’d be interested, right?

 Of course, you would.
 Time is important.